raph5640/Pie-Chart-C/README.md

 # pie
 @author Raphael De Oliveira

-Download the executable file named exec.
+Compile the main.c and execute.

 1) Launch the program exec using a terminal with the following command: ./exec Tokyo=20 London:18 UnitedStates=12 Paris:12
 2) You must provide arguments to the program in the following format: string<separator>integer string<separator>integer string<separator>integer